zzdjk6/Groot/README.md

 # ReadMe

+`Groot` is a software that hosts and serves your music files on the cloud just like other online music services, but allow you to build a self-hosted platform.

+## Why I build it?

+I encountered two problems in my life:

+1. My favorite online music service stopped serving me because I am oversea (IP issues: they limit the service according to my IP address due to `Intellectual Property` reason).
+2. The online service platform removes songs now and then.
+After I add some music into my playlist, it becomes unavailable after several months.

+These two problems stop me from enjoying music online.
+But I enjoy the experience when there is an online platform, so I decided to build one by myself.
+If you are under the same situation, this project is for you too :)

+By the way, this is a side project to practice some new skills that may be required by my next job, so I didn't choose the mainstream techniques that I am already familiar with.

 > Notice: This is still a project under WIP stage, but welcome to use it anyway :)

 ## Screenshot